sneeuwballen/zipperposition/doc/meta_prover.rst

 Implementation
 --------------

-The logic representation of the meta-prover is a form of ``CurriedFOTerm``, ie. first-order terms with currying, no quantifiers.
-The variants are:
+The logic representation of the meta-prover is a form of ``HOTerm``, ie. first-order terms with currying, no quantifiers.
+The relevant variants (a ``Lambda`` variant is omitted) are:

 - ``Var : int -> term``
     a universal variable, typed, used for abstracted symbols, and for